mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 A client may incorrectly assume that an access token is valid for a different protected resource than the one actually authorized.
 This can result in access token misuse, unintended token disclosure to an incorrect protected resource, or resource mix-up attacks in which a token intended for one resource is presented to another.
 These risks are amplified in dynamic environments where the client cannot fully validate the trust relationship between a protected resource and the authorization server.

 **Mitigation:**
-This specification mitigates resource selection ambiguity by requiring authorization servers to explicitly return the resource or resources for which an access token is valid in the access token response.
+This specification mitigates resource selection ambiguity and OAuth mix-up attacks by requiring authorization servers to explicitly return the resource or resources for which an access token is valid in the access token response.
 By providing issuance-time confirmation of the effective resource selection, clients can detect cases where a requested resource was narrowed, substituted, or overridden, and can avoid using access tokens with unintended protected resources.

 ### Limitations of Discovery-Time Mechanisms